Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

     .ok_or_else(|| ...)?;
 ```

-This asks wgpu-hal to wrap the `VkPhysicalDevice` in its internal `ExposedAdapter` struct, which carries the device's feature set, limits, and wgpu-hal's own adapter object.
+This asks wgpu-hal to wrap the `VkPhysicalDevice` in its internal `ExposedAdapter` struct.
+The struct carries the device's feature set, limits, and wgpu-hal's own adapter object.
 The feature set is masked against what the application requested. `Features::MULTIVIEW` is required and the function fails if the HMD does not support it.

 The logical device is created through OpenXR, then wrapped with `device_from_raw`: